top of page

 Mary of Clopas and Mary of Nazareth

 Today I'm looking at Mary of Nazareth, the mother of Jesus, whom I call Maria for clarity, and Mary of Clopas, whom I call Mara.
-When approaching my biblical fiction, I decided to avoid confusion for readers by using variations on the name Mary:
+Mary of Clopas is often unnoticed or forgotten when she appears in the Gospels.

 Earlier I posted about Mary Magdalene and Mary of Bethany.